rcy0228/azure-spring-cloud-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

    ![Console output](media/updated-logs.png)

+ >Note : If you do not see the application logs appear, press CTRL+C to stop the stream.
+The logs should be visible now, scroll up to view the logs.

 3. Press CTRL+C to stop following the output and return to the shell.

 ## Task 7 : Query application logs